ray-creations/ray-social-feeds-for-twitter/readme.txt

 == Screenshots ==

 1. The demo feed created by our plugin.
-The tweets displaying in the content area is the user_timeline from the Twitter "screen name" @raycreations.
-On the sidebar is shown the hashtags timeline created using two hashtags, #nature & #mountain.

-2. This is the screen where you put your API keys & secret (Optional)
+2. The settings page for our plugin.
+You can generate your access token and secret here.

 3. This screen displays the options you can use to set the default values for customizing your Twitter feeds.

 4. The settings you can specify for each widget to customize the feed display.

 == Upgrade Notice ==

-= 1.1.2 =
+= 1.2 =
+* Deprecated use of bearer token for communicating with Twitter (OAuth 2.0)
+* Introduced user context authentication ( OAuth 1.0 )
+* Users must authorize our app to use their Twitter account.
+* Introduced 3-legged OAuth
-* Fixed issue fetching token
+* And automatic fetching of access token & secret
+* Minor bug fixes.

 == Changelog ==

+= 1.2 =
+* Deprecated use of bearer token for communicating with Twitter (OAuth 2.0)
+* Introduced user context authentication ( OAuth 1.0 )
+* Users must authorize our app to use their Twitter account.
+* Introduced 3-legged OAuth
+* And automatic fetching of access token & secret
+* Minor bug fixes.

 = 1.1.2 =
 * Fix: issue with fetching token